piemonkey/mu-javascript-template/README.md

 Changes to dependencies in `package.json` will be picked up and an updated `package-lock.json` will be copied into the mounted sources provided `package-lock.json` is enabled.
 Local packages are installed through the `package-lock.json` and the template's dependencies are merged in.
 The `package-lock.json` thus only contains your own dependencies and should not conflict with future upgrades in the template.

 ### Custom build commands
 To execute custom bash statements during the image build (e.g. to install aditional system libraries), provide an `on-build.sh` script in the root of your service.
 It will be automatically picked up and executed by the Docker build.
+Make sure to return a non-zero return code in case of failure, in order to fail the build.
+For example using `set -eo` to exit on any non-zero statuses or if any part of a pipe fails.